Kong/docs.konghq.com/app/konnect/gateway-manager/control-plane-groups/how-to.md

     ```

     {:.note}
-    > **Note**: When adding a standard group to a composite, make sure it has no connected
+    > **Note**: When adding a standard control plane to a group, make sure it has no connected
-    runtime instances.
+    data plane nodes.

 {% endnavtab %}
 {% endnavtabs %}

-### Set up a runtime instance
+### Set up a data plane node

-Set up a runtime instance in the composite runtime group.
+Set up a data plane node in the control plane group.
-Navigate to {% konnect_icon runtimes %} [**Runtime Manager**](https://cloud.konghq.com/runtime-manager/), select group `CRG`, then click on **New Runtime Instance**.
+Navigate to {% konnect_icon runtimes %} [**Gateway Manager**](https://cloud.konghq.com/gateway-manager/), select group `CPG`, then click on **New Data Plane Node**.

-Choose your installation method, then follow the instructions in {{site.konnect_short_name}} to set up the runtime instance.
+Choose your installation method, then follow the instructions in {{site.konnect_short_name}} to set up the data plane node.

-Once the instance is connected, go back to the runtime manager.
+Once the instance is connected, go back to the Gateway Manager.

-### Configure standard runtime groups
+### Configure standard control planes

-Create a service and route in `SRG1`.
+Create a service and route in `CP1`.
 This will let you test the connection between groups.

 {% navtabs %}
 {% navtab Konnect UI %}

-1. Open the SRG1 runtime group from Runtime Manager.
+1. Open the CP1 control plane from Gateway Manager.
 1. In the side menu, go to **Gateway Services**.
 1. Click the **New Gateway Service** button and set up the service.
 For this example, you can use the following values: